 When is the application deadline?

 The application deadline is January 15 for the Communication Sciences and Disorders Centralized Application Service (CSDCAS) and the UVM Graduate Application.
-Applications submitted prior to the January 15 deadline will be reviewed and receive an admissions decision within six weeks.
 Please note: the University will be closed from Dec.
 24 - Jan.
 1. We will have email/voicemail away messages stating the UVM closure for winter break and will return all emails/phone calls upon our return beginning on January 2.